-The Human Resources Committee is responsible for evaluating and administering compensation levels for all senior officers of the Company, reviewing and evaluating employee compensation generally, and employee benefit plans and other activities as set forth in the Human Resources Committee Charter (a copy of the Human Resources Committee Charter is attached to this Proxy Statement as Appendix D).
-Its members in 2007 were Messrs.
-Hecht (Chairman) and Coleman and Dr. Alfano, all of whom are independent as defined in the Listing Standards.
-The

-Human Resources Committee met five times during 2007, two of which were telephone meetings.
-The members of the Human Resources Committee remain the same as of March 17, 2008.
+The Human Resources Committee is responsible for evaluating and administering compensation levels for all senior officers of the Company, reviewing and evaluating employee compensation generally and employee benefit plans, and other activities as set forth in the Human Resources Committee Charter (a copy of the Human Resources Committee Charter is attached to this Proxy Statement as Appendix D).
+Its members in 2008 were Mr. Hecht (Chairperson until May 2008), Mr. Coleman (Chairperson effective May 2008), Dr. Alfano and Dr. Dixon (effective May 2008) all of whom are independent as defined in the Listing Standards.
+The Human Resources Committee met four times during 2008, one of which was a telephone meeting.
+The members of the Human Resources Committee remain the same as of March 16, 2009.